-One of the key features for all of Vizio’s 2014 line of HDTV’s is the full-array LED backlighting.
+One of the key features of all of Vizio’s 2014 line of HDTVs is the full-array LED backlighting.
 The E500iB1 features 16 active LED zones for local dimming.
 This gives the display better contrast and deeper black levels in addition to better picture uniformity as light is disturbed evenly across the screen.

 The remote is fairly basic and small in size with a decent button layout.
 The volume and channel buttons are of good size, which makes them easier to use, however, the “number” buttons may be a bit small for some users.
 There are three app buttons at the top of the remote for quick access to Amazon, Netflix and Mgo.
 The remote is not backlit.